 I am also a PhD Candidate in English Literature and Sexual Diversity Studies at the University of Toronto, which means I spend a lot of time thinking about how language can empower some, while harming others.
 I work hard to ensure that my classrooms are dynamic spaces for learning and growth where we can admit when we mess up, be gentle with ourselves when we do, and leave feeling excited about the road of learning that lies ahead of us.
 In 2015 my passion for teaching and community building resulted in being named an Outstanding Teaching Assistant in the Department of English.

-During my time at U of T I’ve sought out any opportunity I can to create spaces where we can learn and grow.
+During my time at U of T I’ve sought out every opportunity I to create spaces where we can learn and grow.
 This past year I worked with artist, curator, and writer Lauren Fournier on “Sick Theories: A Trans-Disciplinary Conference on Sickness and Sexuality.”
-The idea for this gather was born out of my recent diagnosis of fibromyalgia.
+The idea for this gathering was born out of my recent diagnosis of fibromyalgia.
 Understanding the ways in which illness and disability can led to isolation, I wanted to craft a space where other sick and disabled folks could share their experiences through art, writing, academic talks, and workshops.
-Working with limited funds, I successfully secured over $13,000 in grants, awards, and donations for this project.

 Recognizing that conflict is one of the key reasons that relationships and communities fall apart, I sought out a highly competitive position as a Conflict Resolution Adviser for fellow graduate students at the University of Toronto.
 Pairing this training with my belief in the power of community accountability, I now offer training on conflict resolution for like-minded folks who’re unsure how to move forward in the face of communication breakdowns.